wp-plugins/woocommerce-product-sort-and-display/readme.txt

 == Changelog ==

+= 1.0.4.1 - 2014/04/14 =
+* Tweak - Tested and updated for full WordPress version 3.9 compatibility.
+* Tweak - Updated Masonry script to work with WP 3.9 with backward compatibility to WP v 3.7

 = 1.0.4 - 2014/01/27 =
 * Feature - Upgraded for 100% compatibility with WooCommerce Version 2.1 with backward compatibility to Version 2.0
 * Feature - Added all required code so plugin can work with WooCommerce Version 2.1 refactored code.